dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 In this post, I'll talk only about the language barriers of APL.
 But, some of these points apply to array languages in general.

+I believe that APL is not so popular because:
+- It is not mutually intelligible with popular languages
+- It has no universal LSP

+Even if APL were popular, I feel like it can be improved in some ways.
+Here's what I don't like about APL:
+- Infix notation
+- APL requires extensive use of combinatory logic for writing idiomatic programs.
+Combinatory logic is rarely used in popular languages.
+So it can be quite hard for newcomers to understand idiomatic array language expressions.
+- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not the same as `f Y`).

+I'll expand on these points below.

+### Mutual intelligibility of APL

 Suppose we get a person who is comfortable using one of the popular languages who has never learned how to read or write APL at random and we ask them to try to explain the workings of a program written in a language that they are not familiar with.
 Suppose we do this exercise twice.
 The first program we show them is written in a popular language.
 The second is an APL program.
 I believe that:

 -   The programmer would statistically be most likely to be familiar with one or several of the languages in the popular languages list.